 As a result, older adults are physically and mentally healthier, socially more engaged, enjoy meaningful friendships and live independently longer in the community.
 Promoting the many joys of aging, we advocate a positive paradigm…so that older adults experience personal growth and fulfillment through lifelong learning, wellness and service to others.
 Our services are provided exclusively by volunteers, free of charge, to anyone age 50 or older who resides in our local community.

-Shepherd’s Center volunteers help local seniors by providing rides, friendly visits, and helping hands at home.
+Shepherd’s Center volunteers help local seniors by providing rides to medical and therapy appointments, pharmacies and grocery stores; friendly calls and visits; and helping hands at home.

 Local seniors can count on the Shepherd’s Center for the following services: